Introduction

 This debug info is in a format called DWARF.
 DWARF is a big and complex beast, and with good reason!
 It has to describe where functions have been inlined, which file each function was defined in, where functions start and begin, where to find every local variable in every function, and a whole lot more.

 We're only interested in where functions begin.
 DWARF debug info is in a tree-like structure, much like code is, and each type of node is identified with a "tag."
-The tag that represents a function definitoin is DW_TAG_subprogram:
+The tag that represents a function definition is DW_TAG_subprogram:

 $ readelf --debug-dump programs/hello